What Cardiovascular Techs Wish Their Patients Knew

 6. Ongoing Education Is the Norm

 Because their daily work routines revolve around technological devices like EKG machines and ultrasound equipment, cardiovascular technologists have to keep up with constant advancements in the field.
-What’s more, ongoing education is typically a requirement to maintain their certification.
+What’s more, ongoing education is typically a requirement for a CT to maintain their certification.

 This helps to ensure that your certified cardiovascular technologist is up-to-date on the latest happenings.